SoReGaShi/mixamo-downloader_fork/README.md

 3. Choose between downloading `All animations`, `Animations containing the word` and the `T-Pose (with skin)`.
 4. You can optionally set an output folder where all animations will be saved.

+   > If no output folder is set, FBX files will be downloaded to the folder where the program is running.

+5. Press the `Start download` button and wait until it's done.
+6. You can cancel the process at any time by pressing the `Stop` button.

+> [!IMPORTANT]
+> Downloading all animations can be quite slow.
+We're dealing with a total of 2346 animations, so don't expect it to be lighting fast.

 =============================